AcalaNetwork/acala-evm-indexer-examples/README.md

 ## Setup

-In order to be able to run the exapmle, we need to run the local network first and then spin up the `graph-node` stack.
+In order to be able to run the example, we need to run the local network first and then spin up the `graph-node` stack.

 ### Spin up the local development network